BEST TIME TO FISH FOR TROUT: TIME OF YEAR

 - Myth has it that lake trout go to the deepest part of the lake in the summer and remain dormant there, but in fact, they stay suspended in the 53 degree Fahrenheit thermal layer, following schools of their bait fish (White Fish and Suckers).

 - With a depth finder, fish your lure/bait between 10 feet and the surface following winter, between 35 and 45 feet deep in mid-spring, between 50 and 65 feet deep in late spring and at the 53 degree thermal layer in the summer.

 It's important to read up on regulations before fishing river trout with wild populations, as they could be stricter.
-River trout fishing varies slightly from lake trout fishing, so follow these suggestions:
+River fishing for trout varies slightly from lake fishing, so follow these suggestions:

 - The top three river trout bait is live earthworm, salmon roe and canned corn kernels.